AyrtonStout/Bamboo/README.txt

 -Fixed long standing bug that would destroy the currently equipped item if equipping a different item
--It is now possible to equip more than just weapons, though such gear does not yet exist
+-It is now possible to equip more than just weapons, though such gear does not yet exist -Rewrote the inheritance hierarchy to make equippable items implement items, and then items like swords and armor inherit from equippable items instead.

 v0.39
 -Potions are now only usable on valid targets (targets that would benefit/ are alive)